 Take a day trip or spend the night camping under the stars.
 You can venture out on historic rail trails.
-The Kettle Valley, Trans Canada and Columbia Western Trails offer you day after day of unique experiences and being up close with nature.
+The Kettle Valley, Great Trail (formerly Trans Canada Trail) and Columbia Western Trails offer you day after day of unique experiences and being up close with nature.
 There are over 2,000 km (1,243 miles) of trails in Boundary Country that link our communities and our history.

 There’s nothing better than a walk after a good meal.
 Walk on well-lit paved pathways or gravel trails.
 Our walking trails are a great way to explore our towns.

 You’ll love the cool of our mountain and park trails.
 Hike the trails that surround our lakes and rivers in the summer.
 In the winter, bundle up and head outdoors on the same trails for pure winter fun.
 Our trails and walkways abound with colour in the spring and fall.
 There really is no best time to explore.